pvchan/7307/README.md

 1. Pranav Varun Chandran - a1879231

-   1. Found the base code on which this project was built on
+   1. Developed base code on which this project was built on
    2. Implemented Stripe payment functionality on the web app
    3. Added products to the catalog
    4. Maintained GitHub repository